 AI models suggest Vulnerability Scanners as alternatives to YesWeHack, typically when buyers ask for lower-cost, simpler, or more specialized options.

-YesWeHack's core products are Bug Bounty Platform, Vulnerability Disclosure Policy (VDP), Pentest Management, YesWeHack Dojo (Training).
+YesWeHack's core products are Bug Bounty Programs, Vulnerability Disclosure Policy (VDP), Attack Surface Management (ASM), Pentest Management Service.

 Brand Authority Index (BAI) tier: Contender (exact score locked for unclaimed brands)